 To see a list of all instances, please see our page All instances of Maryah in the New Testament.

-Jesus, maryah, and the Holy Trinity
+Jesus, maryah, and the Trinity

 There are a few occasions where Jesus seems to be called maryah.
 Each one is listed and described below on this page.

 Some translators of Aramaic see maryah being occasionally applied to Jesus as support for the Trinity doctrine.
-Some translators of the Aramaic Peshitta use this as justification to display every instance of maryah as Jehovah-Jesus.
+Some translators of the Aramaic Peshitta use this as justification to display every instance of maryah as “Jehovah-Jesus.”

-The New Testament writers may have been aware that it was confusing to have two people called Lord, at least in Greek.
-So it’s interesting to note that the expression “Lord God” only refers to the Almighty Father and never to Jesus.
+The New Testament writers may have been aware that it was confusing to have two people referred to by different versions of ‘Lord,’ so it’s interesting to note that the expression “Lord God” only refers to the Father and never to Jesus.
+Likewise, the term “Lord Jesus” is only used to describe Jesus, and never the Father.

 Verses where maryah refers to Jesus

-Matthew 22:43; 22:45 (likely corruptions) – These instances of maryah could well be later corruptions, since the parallel accounts in Mark 12:35-37 and Luke 20:41-42 do not quote Jesus as referring to himself as maryah at all.
+Matthew 22:43; 22:45 (likely corruptions) – These instances of maryah could well be later corruptions since the parallel accounts in Mark 12:35-37 and Luke 20:41-42 do not quote Jesus as referring to himself as maryah at all.
 Indeed, our research shows that Matthew has more corruptions and later insertions than any other Bible book.
 These seem to be just two more.

 Luke 2:11 (possible mistranslation and not a proper noun) – Jesus is called the ‘Lord (maryah) Messiah.’
 However, if Luke was originally written in Greek (and we suspect it was), then it only says kyrios, with no implication that it is a euphemism for YHWH.
 This means that the translator decided to put maryah here off his own back, and it is not inspired.
-We don’t know when this translation was made, so it could be a later trinitarian mistranslation, or even a copyist error.
+We don’t know when this translation was made, so it could be a later trinitarian mistranslation or even a copyist error.
 Alternatively, the translator may have been trying to be respectful by using the full spelling of Lord.
-The same issue arises at Acts 2:36.
+The same issue arises in Acts 2:36.

 John 8:11 (spurious text) – This reference to Jesus as maryah is within the spurious account of the woman caught in adultery.
 This was added years after John wrote his Gospel and is not genuine.

 Acts 2:36 (possible mistranslation and not a proper noun) – Jesus is called the ‘Lord (maryah) Messiah.’
 However, if Luke was originally written in Greek (and we suspect it was), then it only says kyrios, with no implication that it is a euphemism for YHWH.
 This means that the translator decided to put maryah here off his own back, and it is not inspired.
-We don’t know when this translation was made, so it could be a later trinitarian mistranslation, or even a copyist error.
+We don’t know when this translation was made, so it could be a later trinitarian mistranslation or even a copyist error.
 Alternatively, the translator may have been trying to be respectful by using the full spelling of Lord.
-The same issue arises at Luke 2:11.
+The same issue arises in Luke 2:11.

 Romans 14:9 (not a proper noun) – Jesus is described as the Lord (maryah) of both the living and the dead.
-The use of maryah does not appear to be a euphemism for YHWH, as the word is not actually naming him, but describing his role.
+The use of maryah does not appear to be a euphemism for YHWH, as the word is not actually naming him but describing his role.
 Therefore, it should be translated into English as Lord.
-The use of maryah is appropriate, since he has total authority.
+The use of maryah is appropriate since he has total authority.
 The word was likely chosen because it is the full version of Lord.

-Romans 14:14 (not a proper noun) – The verse clearly says ‘Lord Jesus’ so this is not a euphemism for a proper noun.
+Romans 14:14 (not a proper noun) – The verse says ‘Lord Jesus’ so this is not a euphemism for a proper noun.

 1 Corinthians 8:6 (not a proper noun) – Jesus is described as the ‘one Lord (maryah).’
 However, this is not a euphemism for YHWH because it is not a noun here; maryah is being used as a description.
-Using the full spelling of Lord would be appropriate for this, because he has the highest authority.
-Note also that the Apostle goes to pains to separate the Father and son here by describing the two as ‘one God, the Father,’ and ‘one Lord, Jesus.’
-‘We’ are described as being in the Father, but through Jesus, just like we go through a passageway to go in a room.
+Using the full spelling of Lord would be appropriate because he has the highest authority.
+Note also that the Apostle goes to pains to separate the Father and Son here by describing the two as ‘one God, the Father,’ and ‘one Lord, Jesus.’
+‘We’ are described as being in the Father, but through Jesus, just like we go through a passageway to go into a room.

 1 Corinthians 12:3 (not a proper noun) – Jesus is called Lord, or maryah.
-This is describing his role as Lord with complete authority.
+This is describing his role as Highest Lord with complete authority.
 It is not a euphemism for YHWH.

-Ephesians 4:5 (not a proper noun) – Here maryah is clearly not a euphemism for YHWH as there is nobody claims that there is more than one YHWH.
+Ephesians 4:5 (not a proper noun) – Here maryah is not a euphemism for YHWH as there is nobody claiming that there is more than one YHWH.
 However, different ones may claim that there are different Lords to follow.
 So here Jesus is described as a Lord using the full spelling maryah.

-Philippians 2:11 (not a proper noun) – Jesus is clearly called maryah (as d’maryah) as a title meaning Lord, and this is not a euphemism for YHWH.
+Philippians 2:11 (not a proper noun) – Jesus is called maryah (as d’maryah) as a title meaning Lord, and this is not a euphemism for YHWH.

-James 5:8 (not a proper noun) – The Aramaic says ‘our Lord’ (our maryah), therefore this is not a euphemism for YHWH, but the full spelling of Lord being used as a title for Jesus.
+James 5:8 (not a proper noun) – The Aramaic says ‘our Lord’ (our maryah).
+Therefore, this is not a euphemism for YHWH, but the full spelling of Lord being used as a title for Jesus.

-1 Peter 3:15 (not a proper noun) – Here the Aramaic text differs from the Greek text quite wildly.
+1 Peter 3:15 (not a proper noun) – Here, the Aramaic text differs from the Greek text quite wildly.
 The Greek refers to the ‘Lord God’, while in Aramaic, it says ‘Lord (maryah) Anointed One’.
-We choose to use the Aramaic version, since that could be the original.
-Here maryah is clearly not a proper noun and euphemism for YHWH, but it clearly a full title applying to Jesus.
+We chose to use the Aramaic version since that could be the original.
+Here, maryah is not used as a euphemism for a proper noun but reads as merely a full title applying to Jesus.

 Verses where maryah refers to the Almighty Father

 In addition, the below instances are where the Aramaic uses maryah, but our translation either says Lord or God instead or omits it entirely.
-We give the reason(s) for this decision.

-Luke 2:38 – If this was originally in Greek, the Aramaic translator chose to put maryah here because from the context it’s obvious that AnNa was thanking Almighty God in heaven, not the nearby baby Jesus.
-However, since there is no Greek ‘grammar error’ here, this was probably not understood as euphemism for YHWH by the author (assuming there was no later tampering, of course).
+Luke 2:38 – If this was originally in Greek, the Aramaic translator chose to put maryah here because, from the context, it’s obvious that AnNa was thanking Almighty God in heaven, not the nearby baby Jesus.
+However, since there is no Greek ‘grammar error’ here, this was probably not understood as a euphemism for YHWH by the author (assuming there was no later tampering, of course).
 However, AnNa was probably speaking Aramaic when she said those words.
 So it’s possible that she was saying maryah as a euphemism for YHWH, and when her words were translated into Greek to write the gospel, this inference was lost somehow.
-So perhaps this should read as Jehovah after all.
+So perhaps this should read as Jehovah/Yahweh after all.
 We just don’t know.

 Acts 4:24 (mistranslation) – We believe that Acts was originally in Greek, and the Aramaic translator chose to put maryah here, but the Greek says ‘God,’ not ‘Lord.’
 It’s possible that God is also a euphemism for YHWH here, but we cannot be sure, so we leave it saying God.